-"The Day of German Unity", Tag der Deutsche Einheit, was first celebrated on October 3, 1990, and it commemorated a new beginning for a country which had been divided into four military sectors after World War II, controlled by France, the United Kingdom, the United States and the Soviet Union.
+"The Day of German Unity", Tag der Deutsche Einheit, was first celebrated on October 3, 1990, and it commemorated a new beginning for a country divided into four military sectors following WWII.
+Controlled by France, the United Kingdom, the United States and Soviet Union.

-The three western sectors merged to bring about a Federal Republic of Germany on May 23, 1949, while on October 7, 1949 the Soviet Union named the region under its control the German Democratic Republic.
+On May 23, 1949, the three western sectors merged to bring about a Federal Republic of Germany, while on October 7, 1949, the Soviet Union named the region under its control the German Democratic Republic.
 It became known as "East Germany".

-A sad sight was to see people as they stood on the eastern side of Checkpoint Charlie watching the tourists and cars go through, their only contact with whatever it was that lay on the western side of the wall.
-Behind the watch towers, fences, mine fields and armed guards.
+It was sad to see the people who stood on the eastern side of Checkpoint Charlie just watching as tourists and cars went through, their only contact with whatever it was that lay on the western side of the wall.
+Behind watch towers, fences, minefields and armed guards.

 "Mr. Gorbachev, Open This Gate, Mr. Gorbachev, Mr. Gorbachev, Tear Down This Wall!"

 June 12, 1987, US President Ronald Reagan stood in front of the Brandenburg Gate in West Berlin, addressing the Soviet leader, Mikhail Gorbachev, whose policies of Glasnost (openness), Perestroika (restructuring), and reorientation of Soviet strategic aims, had long before begun to contribute to the eventual ending of the Cold War.

 The totalitarian system was dismantling in Central Europe, a process started in the Polish city of Gdansk.

 Nevertheless it was a call for a freedom and democracy that few thought would materialize so quickly.